Home Examples Screenshots User manual Bluesky logo YouTube 中文

 Oghma.run_jobs()

 Then at the end of the code the following two lines.
-The first of which adds the job to the job list in PyOghma.
-And the second line tells PyOghma to execute all the jobs.
-If there were more than one job PyOghma would execute multiple jobs across all CPUs, until they were all finished.
-If for example one wanted to run simulations with different values of mobility, one would add each simulation to the jobs list, then call \(run\_jobs\) once to run the jobs across all cores in an efficient way.
+The first adds the job to the PyOghma job list and the second tells PyOghma to execute all jobs.
+If there were more than one job, PyOghma would execute multiple jobs across all CPUs until they were finished.
+If you wanted to run simulations with different values of mobility, you would add each simulation to the jobs list, then call \(run\_jobs\) once to run the jobs across all cores efficiently.

 Oghma.add_job(experiment_name)